-35.0 Personal Leave
+30. Personal Leave

-Employees in a paid status the first pay period of the calendar year shall receive nineteen (19) hours of personal leave each calendar year, which may be used for personal reasons.
+Employees in a paid status the first pay period of the calendar year shall receive 19 hours of personal leave each calendar year, which may be used for personal reasons.
 Personal leave has no cash value and must be used during the calendar year in which it is received or it is deemed forfeited.
 Those hired after the calendar year begins will receive a pro rata share of personal leave time based on the number of pay periods remaining in the calendar year.

-36.0 Sick Leave
+31. Sick Leave

-- 36.1 Sick leave with pay, up to the amount of the employee's accrued sick leave, shall only be granted to an employee unable to perform the duties of their job because of illness, injury, pregnancy, medical appointment, or other closely related preventative health care or other causes as provided in Articles 50.4 (Sick Leave for the Care of an Ill Family Member), 57.0 (Pregnancy Disability Leave), and 53.0 (Critical Illness Leave).
-Sick leave is not an unconditional right to be absent from work and shall only be allowed by an employee's supervisor when the conditions described above have been met. - 36.2 --Employees shall accrue 3.8 hours of sick leave for each biweekly pay period with unlimited accumulation of sick leave hours.
+- 31.1 Sick leave with pay up to the amount of the employee's accrued sick leave shall only be granted to an employee unable to perform the duties of their job because of illness, injury, pregnancy, medical appointment, or other closely related preventative health care or other causes as provided by this MOU or required by statute. - Employees shall accrue 3.8 hours of sick leave for each biweekly pay period with unlimited accumulation of sick leave hours.

-36.3 Doctor's Note
+31.3 Doctor's Note

-If both of the following criteria are met.
-A Department Headthe Chief Probation Officer or their designee may request require an employee to provide furnish a physician's certificate as proof of illness, indicating the length of time the employee was, or can expect to be, off work: if:
+If both of the following criteria are met, the Chief Probation Officer or their designee may require an employee to provide a physician's certificate as proof of illness, indicating the length of time the employee was, or can expect to be, off work:

-- (a) The employee requesting sick leave already-has already used at-least-half of their annual allotment-of-sick leave accrual on a calendar year basis (49.4 hours of paid sick leave) and is requesting sick leave that equates to six (6) days; and - (b) In the opinion of management, with authorization from Human Resources, the employee is abusing and/or has abused sick leave privileges.
+- (a) The employee requesting sick leave has already used half of their annual sick leave accrual on a calendar year basis (49.4 hours of paid sick leave); and - (b) In the opinion of management, with authorization from Human Resources, the employee is abusing and/or has abused sick leave privileges.

-If the above criteria have been satisfied and an employee has been required to provide a doctor's note, subsection (a) will no longer apply to that employee going forward.
+If the above criteria have been satisfied and an employee has been required to provide a doctor's note, subsection (a) will no longer apply to that employee.